Self-Learning Threshold-Based Load Balancing: Proofs of the fluid limits

-\begin{remark} As observed above, the proofs of the results stated in this section made no use of the specific dynamics of the threshold.
+\begin{remark} As noted earlier, the proofs of the results stated in this section made no use of the specific dynamics of the threshold.
 In particular, the previous theorem holds regardless of how the threshold evolves over time. \end{remark}